tissatussa/Arbeperft/README.md

 -------------------------------------------------------------
 ```

-All parameters are optional : when none given, default settings are used.<br>
+All arguments are optional : when none given, default settings are used.<br>
 Settings will be loaded by the configuration files, if they exist and have concerning values.<br>
-These Settings can be overruled by command arguments.
+These settings can be overruled by command arguments.

 Option 'z' is the fastest, it counts all leaf nodes of a certain depth, no other counts are done.<br>
-When a FEN is given by its (6) parameters, these should be the last on the command line.<br>
+When a FEN is given by its (6) arguments, these should be the last on the command line.<br>
 You can use the files 'fen.yml' and 'cfg.yml' (in same folder) to define custom settings - when these file(s) are missing, default settings are used.

 ### Depth: upto 9